 Securus Technologies, a well-known provider of technology solutions for investigation, monitoring, corrections, and public safety, officially announced the implementation of Inmate Forms as well as Grievance request on ConnectUs.
 The new application will improve the quality of service and save clients a significant amount of real money and time.
 The introduction of this automation tool is part of Securus’ goal of modernizing correctional agencies.
+Watch this video on Youtube.

 Transitions from manual to digital processes